sparetype/gemnora-email-blueprints/jump-start/outline.md

 Get in touch with your sponsor, connect on social media

 Day 3
-Your motivation, your why, set a goal
+Your motivation, your why, set goals

 Day 4
-Your first order - for yourself or somebody else
+Making a list, checking it twice.

 Day 5
-ttt
+Your first order - for yourself or somebody else

 Day 6
-ttt
+Welcome to your back office, dashboard

 Day 7
-ttt
+Celebrate your first week, share excitement

 Day 8
-ttt
+Your support team, sponsor, "let me find out"

 Day 9
-ttt
+Parties

 Day 10
-ttt
+Contact time

 Day 11
-ttt
+Remember your links

 Day 12
-ttt
+Schedule your Launch Party

 Day 13
-ttt
+Payquicker, commissions

 Day 14
-Review your goal
+Review your goal, celebrate victories

 Day 15
 ttt